-The TOE provides for both cryptographic and non-cryptographic self-tests, and is capable of automated recovery from failure states.
+The TOE provides for both cryptographic and non-cryptographic self-tests, and is capable of automated recovery from failure states via a TOE reboot.

 Trusted Update

 The administrator can initiate update of the TOE firmware.
 The integrity of any firmware updates is verified prior to installation of the updated firmware.